germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## UPDATE

-A member Alice of $U$ can introduce new key material to the DiMember set $U$ by authoring a full or empty commit in Alice's own Send Group, which provides PCS with regard to the committer.
+A member Alice of $U$ can introduce new key material to the DiMember set $U$ by authoring a full or empty Commit in Alice's own Send Group, which provides PCS with regard to the committer.

 ## COMMIT

-When Bob receives Alice's DMLS update (as a full or empty commit in Alice's Send Group), Bob can incorporate PCS from Alice's commit into his own Send Group by importing a PSK from Alice's Send Group.
+When Bob receives Alice's DMLS update (as a full or empty Commit in Alice's Send Group), Bob can incorporate PCS from Alice's Commit into his own Send Group by importing a PSK from Alice's Send Group.
 Precisely, Bob:
-   * Creates a PSK proposal in Bob's Send Group using the exportPskId and exportPSK from the epoch of Alice's Send Group after Alice's DMLS update
+   * Creates a PSK Proposal in Bob's Send Group using the exportPskId and exportPSK from the epoch of Alice's Send Group after Alice's DMLS update
-   * Bob generates a commit covering the PSK proposal
+   * Bob generates a Commit covering the PSK Proposal
-   * If other DiMembers have updated in their respective Send Groups, Bob may include more than one PSK proposal under the commit in his own Send Group, corresponding to those respective updates.
+   * If other DiMembers have updated in their respective Send Groups, Bob may include more than one PSK Proposal under the Commit in his own Send Group, corresponding to those respective updates.

 The `psk_group_id` for this PSK is more specifically defined as follows: